-REVLON, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (dollars in millions, except per share data)
+REVLON, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

 1. Significant Accounting Policies

 Principles of Consolidation and Basis of Presentation:

 Revlon, Inc. (and together with its subsidiaries, the "Company") conducts its business exclusively through its direct subsidiary, Revlon Consumer Products Corporation and its subsidiaries ("Products Corporation").
 The Company manufactures and sells an extensive array of cosmetics and skin care, fragrances and personal care products.
 The Company's principal customers include large mass volume retailers and chain drug stores, as well as certain department stores and other specialty stores, such as perfumeries.
 The Company also sells consumer products to U.S. military exchanges and commissaries and has a licensing group.